Momen-Sanad/ADAS/ADASdocs/Phase 1.md

 - **Ultrasonic Sensor** (HC-SR04)

-- **PWM & DC Motor Driver** (to apply emergency brake)

 #### Tasks:

 1. **Measure Distance Using Ultrasonic Sensor**:

-    - Use the **Ultrasonic Sensor** driver to measure the distance between the car and obstacles in front of it.
+    - Use the **Ultrasonic Sensor** to continuously monitor the distance in front of the car.

-    - Calculate the **Time-To-Collision (TTC)** using the sensor data (distance/time).
+    - Based on the **Time-To-Collision (TTC)**, decide whether the car needs to slow down or stop.

 2. **Calculate TTC**:

+    - Use the **TTC** formula: `TTC = d_obs / v`, where:

+        - `d_obs` is the current obstacle distance.

-    - Based on the car's current speed and distance to an obstacle, calculate if the car will collide.
+        - `v` is the current speed (calculated from the PWM duty cycle).

-    - Use the formula for **stopping distance**: `d_stop = v^2 / (2 * a)` to check if the car will stop before colliding.

-    - If the TTC is smaller than the time required to stop, activate emergency braking.
+    - If the TTC is too small (i.e., the car will collide soon), trigger an emergency stop.

-3. **Apply Emergency Braking**:
+3. **Emergency Braking**:

-    - Reduce the **PWM duty cycle** gradually from 100% down to 0% to simulate emergency braking.
+    - If a collision is imminent, reduce the PWM duty cycle to gradually slow down the car (simulate emergency braking).

-    - Use the logic to decelerate smoothly to avoid the sudden stop.

 ---